swaldman/sbt-ethereum/src/main/paradox/overview.md

 Go ahead and @ref:[get started](tutorials/getting-started.md)!

+### Mutual Support

+The preferred channel for casual user support is [Stack Overflow](https://stackoverflow.com).
+Please use the tag `sbt-ethereum` on that site.
+(The tag does not exist at this writing, but hopefully your questions will bring it forth!)

+For training or more in-depth support, please contact [Steve Waldman](mailto:swaldman@mchange.com).

+If you would like to support the continued development of _sbt-ethereum_, please do!
+But wait a few days, until the official donation address (for Ether and ERC-20 tokens) is made available.

 ### Development

 Source code for _sbt-ethereum_, along with several related projects, is hosted on github.